LinuxSuRen/api-testing/docs/README.md

 # Visit it from http://localhost:8080 once it's ready.
 ```

-or, you can run the CLI in terminal like this:
+Or, you can run the CLI in the terminal like this:

 ```shell
 atest server --local-storage 'sample/*.yaml' --console-path console/atest-ui/dist
 ```

-using the host network mode if you want to connect to your local environment:
+Use the host network mode if you want to connect to your local environment:
 ```shell
 podman run --pull always --network host ghcr.io/linuxsuren/api-testing:master
 ```

-### ORM DataBase Storage
+### ORM Database Storage
 Start a database with the following command if you don't have a database already.
 You can install [tiup](https://tiup.io/) via `hd i tiup`.

 ```shell